+In order to reproduce the following examples using your own copy of Biofilter, you must run the “loki-build.py” script using the “--test-data” option; refer to the Installation & Setup section for details.

+Example Commands

 Filtering Examples

 Example 1: Filtering a list of SNPs by a genotyping platform, where input1 is the first list of SNPs and input2 is the list of SNPs on the genotyping platform.

-input1 input2

-#snp #snp